RahulTiple31/java-jenkins-cicd-12-06-20123/README.md

 README.md
 =========

 This README provides instructions on how to deploy and run a Docker container on your local machine using an Ansible script.
-This setup assumes you have Ansible installed on your local machine and Docker installed and properly configured.
+This setup assumes you have Docker installed on your local machine and properly configured.

 ## Table of Contents:

-Prerequisites
+* Prerequisites
-Running the shell Script
+* Running the shell Script

 ## Prerequisites